Change readiness assessment

 Some organisations take the picture and run with it themselves.
 Others decide they'd like us alongside them for the change that follows.
 Either is a good outcome - the assessment has done its job when you can see clearly and decide well.

-If you'd like a more continuous read on your organisation's health - not a one-off readiness check, but an ongoing picture you can track over time - we also run States of Vitality, a managed organisational health assessment platform we built ourselves.
-It measures eight dimensions of how an organisation is doing through an interactive dashboard, and it's a natural fit if you want to keep an eye on the whole picture rather than take a single snapshot.
-It's there if the holistic, over-time view is what you're after - otherwise, a focused readiness assessment does exactly what it says.
+If you'd like a more continuous read on your organisation's health - not a one-off readiness check, but an ongoing picture you can track over time - it's worth looking at States of Vitality, a managed organisational health diagnostic.
+It reads eight dimensions of how an organisation is doing through an interactive dashboard, and it's a natural fit if you want to keep an eye on the whole picture rather than take a single snapshot.
+A focused readiness assessment does exactly what it says; States of Vitality is there if the holistic, over-time view is what you're after.

 Organisations we've worked with